hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 These fusion-based weapons convert atomic energy into focused blasts, capable of incredible damage.
 The cannons can also vary their output intensity, allowing for both wide-area suppression and pinpoint strikes.
 They have a multi-purpose functionality, enabling tactical versatility and devastating offensive power, perfect for engaging multiple targets or focusing on a single high-value enemy ship.
 These can be repelled by most shields though, so are not commonly used.

-##### Cataclysm Beam Projectors (L)
+##### Solar Beam Projectors (L)

 This weapon is an enormous energy beam that harness the power of a star to discharge concentrated energy onto a target ship, resulting in catastrophic disintegration of hull and systems.
-Capable of crippling the most ships with a single blast, they are effective across vast distances and are usually fired from a planet.
+Capable of crippling the many ships with a single blast, they are effective across vast distances and are usually fired from a planet.

 ##### FCRT Lasers